Tes3awy/PSIRT/README.md

 ## Considerations

-Some versions of Python _(such as 3.10.9 or later on Linux)_, may; or may not; throw an `ssl.SSLError: [SSL: UNSAFE_LEGACY_RENEGOTIATION_DISABLED] unsafe legacy renegotiation disabled (_ssl.c:1131)` Exception.
+Some versions of Python _(such as 3.10.9 or later on Linux)_, may; or may not; `raise` an `ssl.SSLError: [SSL: UNSAFE_LEGACY_RENEGOTIATION_DISABLED] unsafe legacy renegotiation disabled (_ssl.c:1131)` exception.
 It's crucial to handle this error in a proper way since it is considered a critical security and audit breaks for a Man-in-the-Middle attack if handled incorrectly.

 ## Disclaimer